Entropy bounds for grammar compression: Strings and their parsing

 \section{Strings and their parsing}

-A string is a sequence of elements, called \emph{letters}, from a finite set, called \emph{alphabet}, and it is denoted as $w = w_1w_2\cdots w_k$, where each $w_i$ is a letter, the length $|w|$ of such a $w$ is $k$; the size of the alphabet is usually denoted as $\sigma$, the alphabet is usually not named explicitly as it is clear from the context or not needed, $\Gamma$ is used when some name is needed.
+A string is a sequence of elements, called \emph{letters}, from a finite set, called \emph{alphabet}, and it is denoted as $w = w_1w_2\cdots w_k$, where each $w_i$ is a letter, its length $|w|$ is $k$; alphabet's size is denoted by $\sigma$, the alphabet is usually clear from the context, $\Gamma$ is used when some explicit name is needed.
 We often analyse words over different alphabets.
-For any two words $w,w'$ the $ww'$ denotes their concatenation.
-By $w[i \twodots j]$ we denote $w_iw_{i+1}\cdots w_{j}$, this is a \emph{subword} of $w$.
-By $\epsilon$ we denote the empty word.
-For a pair of words $v, w$ the $|w|_v$ denotes the number of different (possibly overlapping) subwords of $w$ equal to $v$; if $v = \epsilon$ then for uniformity of presentation we set $|w|_\epsilon := |w|$.
-Usually $S$ denotes the input string and $n$ its length.
+For two words $w,w'$ the $ww'$ denotes their concatenation.
+By $w[i \twodots j]$ we denote $w_iw_{i+1}\cdots w_{j}$, this is a \emph{subword} of $w$; $\epsilon$ denotes the empty word.
+For a pair of words $v, w$ $|w|_v$ denotes the number of different (possibly overlapping) subwords of $w$ equal to $v$; if $v = \epsilon$ then for uniformity of presentation we set $|w|_\epsilon = |w|$.
+Usually, $S$ denotes the input string.